 I too became fascinated with magic at the age of 6, when my father took me to Marrakech’s iconic Jemaa-Fna square.
 As you know, there are all kind of street performers out there, snake charmers, musicians, storytellers… Among them was a magician named El Behja.
 He performed a magic show, and that was the first time I saw magic live.
 I was amazed by what he did and I was hooked ever since.
 It was my first “coup de foudre” (strike of lightning).
 What a wonderful experience!

 I particularly remember El Behja performing some classics of magic as “The Chinese Linking Rings” and “The Egg Bag”.
-Those two magic effects are my favourites and they remain in my professional repertoire for which I have a particular affection.
+Those two magic effects are my favorites and they remain in my professional repertoire for which I have a particular affection.

 What kind of audience do you think is the easiest and most difficult to impress?